kasmr/100-days-of-kasmrs-coding/Challenge_log.md

 7)7)Copy Array Items Using ```slice()```

 Day #33 here.
-Got distructed for a bit, continue learning!
+Got distracted for a bit, continue learning!
 I wanted to learn with freecodecamp, but something was wrong with website or my internet, so i went making weigth converter with traversyMedia